mullvad/mullvadvpn-app/ios/BuildInstructions.md

 # Keychain quirks

-It's possible that `codesign` will keep throwing the password prompts for Keychain, in that case try the following commands __after__ importing the credentials into Keychain:
+It's possible that `codesign` will keep throwing the password prompts for Keychain, in that case try running the following commands __after__ importing the credentials into Keychain:

 ```
 security unlock-keychain <KEYCHAIN>